How to use driver assist features safely

-Assisted-driving features are on the rise, but these technologies can't drive for you.
+Assisted driving features are on the rise, but these technologies can't drive for you.
 Consider our tips for using this technology.

 Safety sensors may not respond ideally to all real-life situations.
 For example:

 - Lane departure sensors signal if you've drifted into another lane, but they may not recognize an icy patch, faded lane markers or sharp curves in the road.

 - Adaptive cruise control will increase or decrease your vehicle's speed based on the pace of traffic ahead, but it may not respond as quickly if another car suddenly cuts over into your lane.

 - Cameras with sensors can detect objects in your car's path — like small animals or pedestrians — but drivers may begin to rely on the sensors alone and be less inclined to check their surroundings.